cklim83/test_md/RB109_Written_Assessment_Notes.md

 ##### `Array#<=>`
 - Arrays are also compared in an **element-wise** manner:
 	- We start by comparing the first object in each array.
 We move on to the next object until the return value (`-1, 0, 1 or nil`) is established
-	- If two arrays are exactly equal when all the comparable elements are exhausted, the shorter array is deemed smaller e.g. `['a', 'car', 'd', 3]` <=> `['a', 'car', 'd']` will return 1 and not generate an ArgumentError since the different array lengths ensure there is no comparison between 3 and another object type.
+	- If two arrays are exactly equal when all the comparable elements are exhausted, the shorter array is deemed smaller e.g. `['a', 'car', 'd', 3]` <=> `['a', 'car', 'd']` will return `1` and not generate an `ArgumentError` since the different array lengths ensure there is no comparison between `3` and another object type.

-- Comparison between non-comparable elements need not necessary raise an `ArgumentError` if that comparison is not necessary
+- Comparison between non-comparable elements need not necessarily raise an `ArgumentError` if that comparison is not necessary

 	```Ruby
 	[['a', 'cat', 'b', 'c'], ['b', 2], ['a', 'car', 'd', 3], ['a', 'car', 'd']].sort